AG630/Arnold-Schwarzenegger-Parallax-HTML/documentation/README.md

 Put together, the user story my user story for this project looks like this: As a user, I want to understand and research Arnold Schwarzenegger so that I can collect data and present the findings for project purposes.

+## **User Experience** ##

+- The goals for a first time visitor:
+-
+- First time users should experience an interactive web page that is easy to navigate and has a great aesthetic.
+-
+- They should easily navigate a web-page with ease and scroll through without difficulty.
+-
+- The will be learning more about Arnold Schwarzenegger and taking away more understanding about his life.
+-
+- As a returning Visitor i want to be able to easily find information that can be passed on again via a project or casual conversation.
+-
+- As a returning visitor i want to be able to easily find contact information for any queries.
+-
 ## **The Different Sections of the parallax** ##

 Homepage